 Imagine layers of tender lemon cake bursting with fresh blueberries that are coated in a tangy, blueberry-hinted cream cheese frosting!
 This vibrant Blueberry Lemon Cake recipe is an ultra-moist, refreshing dessert!
-If you love this cake, you will also love this Lemon Blueberry Pound Cake, these Blueberry Lemon Biscuits, and Orange Blueberry Muffins.
+If you love this cake, you will also love this Orange Blueberry Bundt Cake, Lemon Blueberry Pound Cake, these Blueberry Lemon Biscuits, and Orange Blueberry Muffins.
 Also I love this Italian Cream Cake.

 Disclosure: I partnered with Land O’Lakes for this recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.

 I’ll be honest, I’ve never been a raw blueberry fan.
 I know, I know, it’s blasphemous but true.
 Throw them in a smoothie, toss ‘em in a pancake batter, or even add some to a batch of muffins, but a handful of plain blueberries doesn’t cut it for me.